 England looked strange to us returned soldiers.
 We could not understand the war madness that ran about everywhere, looking for a pseudo-military outlet.
 The civilians talked a foreign language; and it was newspaper language. (ch.
 21)

-‘Goodbye To All That‘ is a stark account on the reality of trench warfare and includes second hand accounts of German prisoners of war murdered after surrendering.
+‘Goodbye To All That‘ is a stark account of the reality of trench warfare and includes second-hand accounts of German prisoners of war murdered after surrendering.
 This honesty and openness led to criticism from some quarters.